console-helpers/svn-buddy/README.md

 * `-r`, `--rollback` - Revert to an older version of the application
 * `--stable` - Force an update to the stable channel
 * `--snapshot` - Force an update to the snapshot channel
+* `--preview` - Force an update to the preview channel

 #### Examples